-Let us save time and proceed to thinking about what is likely to be your first written assignment at the graduate level.
-In that regard, my main objective is to 'nip problems in the bud', 'alert students to potential problems' and ensure 'you are on the right track', etc. You need to trust my judgement about this, after teaching this course for over a decade now with 15-20 students per year.
-While your objective is to figure out what to write your literature review on, my main objective is to figure out who in the class needs more 'help' than others in order to successfully complete this program.
-I am like a 'gatekeeper' and this next small assignment is the first important 'gate'.
+Let us save precious time and quickly proceed to thinking about what is likely to be your first written assignment at the graduate level.
+Yikes!
+In that regard, my main objective is to 'nip problems in the bud', 'alert students to potential problems' and ensure 'you are on the right track'..
+You need to trust my judgement about this, after teaching this course for about 15 years now with 10-17 students per year.

+While your objective over the next few weeks is to figure out what you will research and write your literature review on, my main objective is to figure out who in the class needs more 'help' than others in order to successfully complete this program.
+I am a 'gatekeeper' and this next small assignment is our first important 'gate'.

-Here are some relevant comments from last year's student evaluations:
+Here are some relevant comments from a previous year's student evaluations: